Spinal Deformity: Adult Degenerative Scoliosis

 What treatments are available?

 Treatment for mild to moderate spine deformity in adults is determined by the severity of the symptoms, not the size of the curve.
-It begins with a trial period of conservative care: pain management, physical therapy, and nonsurgical options.
+It begins with a trial period of pain management, physical therapy, and nonsurgical options.
 If pain is caused by inflammation of the facet joints, treatment involves facet joint therapy.
 If the curvature is mild, the deformity is not treated.
 If the curvature is severe, complex spinal surgery may be recommended.
-Barring serious "red flags," such as a neurologic impairment, conservative care continues for 3 to 6 months before surgery is considered.
+Barring serious "red flags," such as a neurologic impairment, conservative care is used for 3 to 6 months before surgery is considered.

 Physical therapy: Exercise and strengthening exercises are key elements to your treatment and should become part of your life-long fitness.
 Physical therapists can instruct you on proper lifting and walking techniques, and they will work with you to strengthen your back, leg, and stomach muscles.
 They will also encourage you to stretch and increase the flexibility of your spine and legs.
 Check with your doctor before you begin any new exercise program and be sure to see a physical therapist who specializes in spine rehabilitation.